dgisolfi/LegacyDgisolfiSite/README.md

-# dgisolfi-site
+# DgisolfiSite
-A personal page that is hosted in a docker image with a PHP and Ubuntu environment
+A personal web page that is hosted in a docker container with a PHP and Apache environment
 ### Author

-Daniel Gisolfi - All current work - dgisolfi
+*Daniel Gisolfi - All current work - dgisolfi*

 ## Prerequisites